Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_ceph_image_with_none_tag.md

     ...
     ```

-1. Fix the tag by running the following script on the storage node with the tag: \<none\>.
+1. Fix the tag by running the following script on the storage node with the tag: '&lt;none&gt;'.

     1. Copy the script below and paste it into `/usr/share/doc/csm/scripts/fix_ceph_image_tag.sh`.